verrazzano/docs/content/en/docs/guides/migrate/cert-manager.md

 </div>
 {{< /clipboard >}}

 You can now access the endpoint using `hello-helidon.<ip-address>.nip.io`.
-As with the Prometheus example, when using the browser, you will be asked to accept the certificate as it has been signed by an untrusted root CA.
+As with the Prometheus example, when using the browser, you will be asked to accept the certificate because it has been signed by an untrusted root CA.

 {{< clipboard >}}
 <div class="highlight">